polarityio/shodan-enterprise/README.md

 ```

 ### **Less Storage More Downtime**:
 If true, this setting will half the total data storage requirements during the Refreshing process of your local Database.
-With this setting to false, the total file storage requirements can at times be in excess of 60-120GB.
+With this setting to false, the total file storage requirements can at times be in excess of 60-140GB.

 This being set to true, however, will make the integration no longer work for the entire database download and decompression time which could possibly be more than 30 minutes.
 If you set this to true, we would recommend you set your 'Shodan Data Refresh Time' config property to a time of the day where users are not typically using the integration.

+### Minimize End Database Size:
+If true, this setting will double the total data storage requirements during the database reformatting process (from ~45GBs upwards to ~90+GBs), but after the reformatting process will  half the amount of storage required for the database file (from ~45GBs to ~27GBs) and improve search speeds slightly.

 ## Installation Instructions